psvaiter/one-http-client/README.md

 ## Usage

-Injects the service interface as a dependency of a class that will make HTTP requests.
+- Inject the service interface as a dependency of a class that will make HTTP requests.
-Call the service to make a request.
-Almost everything is "setup" at this time.
+- Call the service to make a request.

 ```csharp
 using OneHttpClient;